Disclaimer: you should get tax advice from your accountant or tax adviser, these instructions are for technical configuration of A2X.

 By having stock in the EU countries and fulfilment operations, you will need to be VAT registered - a fact Amazon includes in their FAQ.

-Neither Xero nor QuickBooks are designed to handle multi-country VAT returns.
-The process is complex, requiring specific country tax experts to review and prepare each return that complies with the local laws.
+Cloud accounting systems like QuickBooks Online and Xero aren't equipped to handle multi-country VAT returns (yet).
+As the process is complex, it would generally requirie specific country tax experts to review and prepare each return that complies with the local laws.

 A2X can use the Amazon VAT data to help with your local VAT return and maintain accurate VAT information in your accounting system for other international VAT returns.